2023 International Congress on Medieval Studies: Program

 Philosophy and the Seven Liberal Arts personified, as illustrated in a reconstruction of the Hortus deliciarum (“Garden of Delights”) of Herrad of Landsberg (circa 1130 – 1195).
 Image Public Domain, via Wikipedia.

-2023 Congress Sessions
+Note on Our 2023 Congress Sessions

 The strong responses to the Call for Papers, in a suite of sessions co-sponsored by the Research Group, accord with our many years of participation in the Congress, both in person and online.
 That tradition is described in our ‘archive’ of Events and Congress Sessions.